Petrolimex pilots selling E10 RON95 bio-fuel at gas stations from August 1 - Photo: NHAT XUAN

 According to Associate Professor Dr. Do Van Dung - former principal of Ho Chi Minh City University of Technical Education, consumers need to understand the technical characteristics of E10 gasoline to use it safely and effectively.

-However, Mr. Dung also emphasized that most cars manufactured since 1998 have used anti-corrosion materials that are compatible with biofuel.
+However, Mr. Dung also emphasized that most cars produced since 1998 have used anti-corrosion materials that are compatible with biofuel.
 Even since 2010, many modern cars have been designed specifically for this type of fuel.

 Which cars are good, which cars should be avoided?